 Multiple closely watched mortgage refinance rates decreased today.

-Average rates nationwide for 30-year fixed and 15-year fixed refinances both trended down.
-The average rate on 10-year fixed refis, meanwhile, also ticked downward.
+The average rates for 30-year fixed and 15-year fixed refinances both fell.
+The average rate on 10-year fixed refis, meanwhile, also slid lower.

-Rates for refinancing are constantly changing, but, overall, they are very low by historical standards.
+Refinancing rates change daily, but, overall, they are very low by historical standards.
 If you’re in the market to refinance, it may make sense to go ahead and lock if you see a rate you like.

 30-year fixed refinance

-The average 30-year fixed-refinance rate is 3.64 percent, down 3 basis points over the last week.
-A month ago, the average rate on a 30-year fixed refinance was higher, at 3.94 percent.
+The average 30-year fixed-refinance rate is 3.22 percent, down 17 basis points over the last week.
+A month ago, the average rate on a 30-year fixed refinance was lower, at 3.21 percent.

 15-year fixed refinance

-The average rate for a 15-year fixed refi is 3.16 percent, down 1 basis point since the same time last week.
+The 15-year fixed refi average rate is now 2.70 percent, down 14 basis points over the last week.

-Monthly payments on a 15-year fixed refinance at that rate will cost around $695 per $100,000 borrowed.
-The bigger payment may be a little harder to find room for in your monthly budget than a 30-year mortgage payment would, but it comes with some big advantages: You’ll come out thousands of dollars ahead over the life of the loan in total interest paid and build equity much faster.
+Monthly payments on a 15-year fixed refinance at that rate will cost around $672 per $100,000 borrowed.
+Yes, that payment is much bigger than it would be on a 30-year mortgage, but it comes with some big advantages: You’ll come out thousands of dollars ahead over the life of the loan in total interest paid and build equity much more rapidly.

 10-year fixed refinance

-The average rate for a 10-year fixed-refinance loan is 3.30 percent, down 6 basis points over the last seven days.
+The average rate for a 10-year fixed-refinance loan is 2.78 percent, down 4 basis points from a week ago.

-Monthly payments on a 10-year fixed-rate refi at 3.30 percent would cost $982.31 per month for every $100,000 you borrow.
-As you can see, the big savings in interest costs you’ll reap with that short 10-year term comes with the downside of a much larger monthly payment.
+Monthly payments on a 10-year fixed-rate refi at 2.78 percent would cost $957.32 per month for every $100,000 you borrow.
+If you can manage that hefty monthly payment, you’ll enjoy even more interest cost savings than you would with a 15-year term.

 Where rates are headed